 There are a number of different factors that should be considered in saw blade selection.
-Decent quality is essential or you’re sunk from the beginning.
+Decent quality is essential or you’re sunk from the beginning, so skip the clunkers even if they’re a “good deal”.
 The saw’s end performance is largely determined by proper setup and blade selection.
-You don’t need to spend big bucks to get a good blade, but more expensive blades typically increase your chances of getting good quality.
+Saw blades are analogous to tires on a performance car.
+You don’t have to spend big bucks to get a good blade, but more expensive blades typically increase your chances of getting good quality.
 As with many things, there are often a variety of choices that each have merit, so consider what’s best for your situation….a blade that’s perfect for someone else’s circumstances might not be right for you.

 Blade selection is very much proprietary to your saw and what you cut.
 One of the early decisions should be to choose which types of blades are best for your situation.
-You can choose separate task specific blades that perform very well in a narrow operating range, or more of a “do-all” general purpose blade that will give “good” results in most applications but excel at none, or choose a variation that combines both philosophies.
+You can choose separate task specific blades that perform very well in a narrow operating range, or more of a “do-all” general purpose blade that will give “good” results in most applications but excel at none.
+You can also choose a variation that combines both philosophies.
 These all have merit depending on your situation, preference, budget, and cutting objectives.
-A decent purebred 60-80 tooth crosscut blade will certainly make “cleaner” crosscuts than a 30, 40 or 50 tooth general purpose blade of comparable quality.
-Inversely, a 24 tooth bulk ripper will certainly be more efficient at ripping thick material than the general purpose (GP) style blade, but it’s worth noting that there are downsides to using both of those blades.
+For example, a decent purebred task specific 60-80 tooth crosscut blade will certainly make “cleaner” crosscuts than a 30, 40 or 50 tooth general purpose blade of comparable quality.
+Inversely, a 24 tooth bulk rip blade will certainly be more efficient at ripping thick material than a crosscut or general purpose (GP) style blade, but it’s worth noting that there are downsides to using each type.
 The key to “better” depends on how you define the term.
 Better performance in one aspect of cutting doesn’t necessarily mean it’s a better choice overall.
-Consider both sides of the equation before making a decision.
+Consider all the factors before making a decision.

 Task-specific or general purpose blades?: